 "She's the dead finish!" he said, wiping his eyes on his shirt sleeve.

 "Reckoned she was the minute I heard her talking about slap-up dampers"; and in some indescribable way we knew he had paid the woman who was just entering his life the highest compliment in his power.
-Then he added, "Told the chaps the little 'uns were generally all right."
-It is the helplessness of little women that makes them appear "all right" in the eyes of bushmen, helplessness being foreign to snorters.
+Then he added, helplessness of little women that makes them appear "all right" in the eyes of bushmen, helplessness being foreign to snorters.